MultiSafepay/docs/content/payments/features/recurring-payments/_index.md

 {{< /details >}}

-## Via plugins
+### Via ready-made integrations

-Make sure you have enabled credit card payments and recurring payments in your MultiSafepay account.
+You must have **both** credit card payments and recurring payments enabled for your MultiSafepay account.

-Email a request to <sales@multisafepay.com>

 {{< details title="Supported MultiSafepay plugins" >}}